 With the updated camera in Messages app, you can now add Animoji, Memoji, filters, text effects, emojis and other stickers that you have downloaded from the App Store, to your photos.
 The main Camera app doesn’t have access to these effects so you have to open the camera from a conversation in Messages to use them.
 These effects are also available in FaceTime video calls.

 Screen Time is Apple’s take on digital health and parental controls.
 With this new feature, you can keep track of how much you use certain apps or access different websites on your device and control their usage by settings time limits.
 Screen Time also allows you to set a downtime on your devices so only phone calls and selected apps will be accessible during that time.
-Apple has also moved some of the features available in Restrictions, to Content & Privacy in the Screen Time setting.
+Some of the features available in Restrictions have also been moved to Content & Privacy under Screen Time settings.
 This allows you to limit purchases, content usage, location sharing, privacy permissions and much more.
 For parents, this is a great feature to restrict and monitor kid’s usage on iOS devices.

 With iOS 12, it wouldn’t be wrong to say that notifications are as good, or even better in some ways, than Android’s notifications now.